PrototypeJam/retort_to_automated_self-service_preclearance/README.md

 The chilling effect on innovation would be immediate and severe.
 Entrepreneurs would face a terrible choice: proceed without AI approval and risk being deemed non-compliant by the same algorithmic systems that would later judge their conduct, or seek preclearance and thereby submit their innovative ideas to regulatory veto before they can be tested in the marketplace.

+While proponents tout the potential for AI to accelerate regulatory approvals and provide swift guidance, this pursuit of speed risks sacrificing the very conditions under which true innovation flourishes.
+Groundbreaking enterprise often emerges from navigating the nuanced ambiguities of existing law, exploring novel applications that a pre-programmed AI, optimized for consistency over interpretive flexibility, might wrongly flag as non-compliant or unduly risky.
+The quest for algorithmic certainty can thus inadvertently pave over the fertile ground of creative legal interpretation essential for progress.

 ### **The Institutionalization of Regulatory Capture**

 AI systems do not interpret law neutrally—they reflect the assumptions, biases, and policy preferences of their programmers and the agencies that deploy them.
 By encoding regulatory interpretations into algorithmic systems, the AI proposal would institutionalize current agency policy preferences in ways that resist democratic change.